spencerprettygood/ailogogenerator/docs/archive/ai-sdk-documentation.md

 <WeatherSearch />

-At the core of generative UI are [ tools ](/docs/ai-sdk-core/tools-and-tool-calling), which are functions you provide to the model to perform specialized tasks like getting the weather in a location.
+At the core of generative UI are [tools](/docs/ai-sdk-core/tools-and-tool-calling), which are functions you provide to the model to perform specialized tasks like getting the weather in a location.
 The model can decide when and how to use these tools based on the context of the conversation.

 Generative UI is the process of connecting the results of a tool call to a React component.
 Here's how it works: